EAGLE-Project-FFG/promptfoo-demo/README.md

 | `not-contains-any` | test 3 | `Medango`, `PrintingService` and `Printing Service` do not appear |
 | `latency`, `cost` | every test | the request stayed under 60 s and $0.05 |

-The two `javascript` assertions are one-line expressions written directly in the YAML; the JSON parsing and the regex are done by Promptfoo, not by us.
+The two `javascript` assertions are one-line expressions written directly in the YAML.

 ### Comparison against the reference graph